Ampleforth Abbey: History

 The Abbey was founded in a house given to Father Anselm Bolton by Lady Anne Fairfax, daughter of Charles Gregory Fairfax, 9th Viscount Fairfax of Emley.
 This house was taken over by Dr Brewer, President of the Congregation, on 30 July 1802.
 Since leaving Dieulouard in Lorraine, where its members had joined Spanish and Cassinese Benedictines to form the monastery of St Laurence, the community had been successively at Acton Burnell, Tranmere, Scholes, Vernon Hall and Parbold Hall, under its superior, Dr Marsh.

 On its migration to Ampleforth Lodge Dr Marsh remained at Parbold and Father Appleton was elected the first prior of the new monastery.
 Shortly afterwards Parbold was broken up and the boys of the school there were transferred to Ampleforth.
-The priory was erected into an abbey in 1890 by the Bull 'Diuquidem' and an important and flourishing college was founded.
+The priory was erected into an abbey in 1890 by the Bull Diu quidem est, and an important and flourishing college was founded.
 John Cuthbert Hedley, Bishop of Newport, was an alumnus, as was a superior of Ampleforth, Abbot Smith.
 The monastery was completed in 1897.
 The first abbey church was begun in 1857 and demolished in 1957.
 The existing Abbey church was begun in 1924 and consecrated in 1961, having been designed by notable architect Giles Gilbert Scott, replacing the mid-19th-century church of Charles Hansom.